deltafi/deltafi/deltafi-config-server/README.md

 ### Description
 The deltafi-config-server is based on the Spring Boot Cloud Config Server.
 It provides a central location for all DeltaFi components and plugins to get their configuration properties.
-It houses a list of all available properties and what they are used for.
-The property values are stored in git or the filesystem, any local overrides will be stored in mongo.
-The list of available properties is loaded based on the property-metadata.json found in the `src\main\resources`.
+It houses a list of all available properties with a description of what they are used for.
+The list of core properties is loaded based on the property-metadata.json found in the `src\main\resources`.
+Plugins will provide their own list of properties.

-By default, the config-server will look for configuration files in the configured git repository.
-To disable git and use a local directory set the following environment variables:
+By default, the config-server will look for properties to serve to clients in the `./config` directory where the jar is running.

-- SPRING_PROFILES_ACTIVE: native
-- NATIVE_SEARCH_LOCATIONS: <path to search>
+### Property Sources

+From the highest precedence to lowest:

+1. MongoDB
+2. External (file system/git)
+3. PropertySet default values (i.e. from property-metadata.json or plugin provided PropertySet)

 ### Deployment

+#### File System Backend (Native)

+This is the default deployment option.
+By default, the server will look for property files in the `./config` directory based on the path of the running jar.

+To change the default directory from `./config` use this environment variable:

+- NATIVE_SEARCH_LOCATIONS: /path/with/properties

 #### Git Backend

+To use a git repo instead of native file system backend set the following environment variable:
+  - SPRING_PROFILES_ACTIVE: git

+The config server can bet setup to read a repository with https, ssh or from a file path.
+When using https you must provide a username and password.
+For ssh or file based repo you must provide a ssh key.

 ##### Over https
-This is the default deployment setup.
-The following environment variables are used in this setup:
+To use git over https use the following environment variables

 - GIT_CONFIG_REPO - URL of the repo to clone (i.e. https://gitlab.com/some/repo.git)
 - USERNAME - username associated with the token to authenticate with (defaults to config-server)